thonny/thonny/CONTRIBUTING.rst

 * fixes for the language in GUI and web (Thonny's main developers don't speak English natively)
 * plug-ins (a guide is in the works, see https://bitbucket.org/KauriRaba/thonny-microbit for now)
 * bug fixes
-* creating and maintaining Linux packages
+* creating and maintaining Linux packages (see https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=857042)
 * tests
 * refactorings
 * ...